 drop off to sleep!

-However, the effect that alcohol has on one’s behavior can be quite drastic.
-It is more of an escape from reality rather than a way of identifying with one.
+However, the impact that alcohol has on one’s behavior can be quite significant and it is often seen as an escape from reality rather than a way to connect with oneself.

-Having a few drinks with friends is generally considered a good way to relax and have a good time.
-Do you really benefit that much from it?
-Can an evening of drinking lead to better health and a deeper sense of meditative state?
-Most likely not!
+While having a few drinks with friends is often seen as a way to unwind and have a good time, it is unlikely to lead to better health or a deeper meditative state.